ratneshsatyarthi/Credit_Card_Analysis/README.md

 Power BI Dashboard

 Project Objective :

-•	To develop a comprehensive credit card weekly dashboard that provides o	real-time insights into key performance metrics and trends, o	enabling stakeholders to monitor and analyze credit card operations effectively.
+To develop a comprehensive credit card weekly dashboard that provides real-time insights into key performance metrics and trends, enabling stakeholders to monitor and analyze credit card operations effectively.

 Steps followed:
 1. Import data to SQL database